platformsh/platformsh-docs/docs/src/increase-observability/metrics/grid.md

 This example should give you an idea of how the metrics appear.
 Grid environment metrics show resource usage for each app, service, and worker container.

+Note that resources are spread across all containers within the project.
+So the resources you see for a given container don't equal the total resources for the project.

 This reference project has a single app, two services (MySQL and Redis), and two workers.
 The plan size for this project is [Medium](https://platform.sh/pricing/).
 The appropriate resources have been [allocated automatically](../../create-apps/app-reference.md#sizes) for each container